pradyumna-7/SansSandhi/README.md

 1. **Data Preprocessing:**

-The dataset is preprocessed to tokenize Sanskrit words and split them into sequences of characters The tokenizer is trained on a predefined set of characters and used to convert words into sequences of indices
+- The dataset is preprocessed to tokenize Sanskrit words and split them into sequences of characters
+- The tokenizer is trained on a predefined set of characters and used to convert words into sequences of indices

 2. **Model Training:**

-A Multi-Layer Perceptron (MLP) model is built to classify each character in a word as part of a Sandhi point (SP) or not (NSP)
+- A Multi-Layer Perceptron (MLP) model is built to classify each character in a word as part of a Sandhi point (SP) or not (NSP)
-The model is trained on tokenized and padded sequences of words
+- The model is trained on tokenized and padded sequences of words

 3. **Prediction:**

-The trained model is used to predict the label (SP or NSP) for each character in a given Sanskrit word The FastAPI server and Telegram bot provide interfaces for users to interact with the model
+- The trained model is used to predict the label (SP or NSP) for each character in a given Sanskrit word
+- The FastAPI server and Telegram bot provide interfaces for users to interact with the model

 ### Folder Structure
-    ```bash
     sanskrit-sandhi-prediction/
     ├── app.py             # FastAPI API to serve the model
     ├── bot.py             # Telegram bot script